dancingheart714/dancingheart714/README.md

 --> I always thought of programming as a mathematical "brainy" activity that was way beyond my reach, but I have found programming to be one of the most creative outlets imaginable!
 I get really excited when the work of putting together HTML, CSS, React, and more renders a product to the screen that I created.<br>
 -->  I'm coming in to the final months of my work at Lambda School where I'll be spending my time with the backend.<br>
 -->  I own an Etsy shop that specializes in Kawaii stationary, washi tape and planner supplies.<br>
--->  A few of my favorite things are: 🐱Cats 📚Reading ☕Coffee ❤️Sanrio Characters 🎀Pink 👩‍💻 Coding, of course!<br>
+-->  A few of my favorite things are: 🐱Cats 📚Reading ☕Coffee ❤️Sanrio Characters 👩‍💻 Coding, of course!<br>
 </br>
 <br>
 <h4>🖥️Languages & Tech I Know</h4>